merciremi/remicodes/_fragments/2026-02-19-iterative-redesign.md

 I can't remember the name of the author who wrote that when faced with the blankness of the page, they would start writing another author's words, then, after a while, their own would follow.

 Copying to create momentum.
 Copying to learn.
-And of course, transcending copying to build on that and create your own – even if imperfect – corner of the web.
+But never stopping there — copying should only ever be a crutch, a way to get moving until your own voice takes over.

 What I find funny, is that while I worked on a redesign, the current result looks so much like my existing website.
 Sure, the colors are muted, and I've cleaned a lot of my CSS mess.
 But the way the website *feels* is so close I can tell that there is no need for me to keep agonizing over details (I even outgrew my love for the cream and brown palette in the process).